sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 ----

-### ℹ️ Upgrades of external Postgres clusters or instances
+### Upgrades of external Postgres clusters or instances

 When running an external Postgres cluster (or instance) please refer to the documentation of your provider on how to perform upgrade procedures.